farrukh-ahm/Logo-Quiz/README.md

        - When the page loads or the game resets, the user can only see the default image with score card at the bottom of the section.
        - Once the user has chosen their desired game mode, the game area displays randomly selected brand's logo and 4 options associated with it.
        - The user can select any one of the 4 options and click on the submit button.
        - Once submitted, a message is displayed letting the user know whether their answer was correct or not.
-Score is added accordingly.
+The Score is added accordingly.
-       - Once the game is over, another message displays telling the user that the game is over and displays the final score.
+       - Once the game is over, another message displays telling the user that the game is over, showing the final score.
        - The user can then reset the game manually and replay their desired game mode.

         <br>